 Drama and Performing Arts staff at QMU are a mix of arts practitioners and academic researchers.
 Award-winning staff have produced work for a variety of commercial, cultural, educational and local government clients, and have exhibited and performed their work at festivals in the UK and internationally.

 As the home of numerous international theatre, film and television festivals, Edinburgh is the ideal place to study these creative arts.
 There are five purpose-built theatres showing everything from major West End hits to innovative, risk-taking new writing.
 For film, it boasts two art-house cinemas, five multiplexes and two smaller cinemas, and the city is frequently used as a location for film and television shoots.

-Approach to learning and teaching
+Approach to learning and teaching: combining theory and practice

 All of our Drama and Performing Arts courses combine academic enquiry with opportunities for practical production, and the balance between theory and practice will vary depending on the degree that you undertake.
 However, alongside traditional lectures and tutorials, all of our courses includes creative workshops, opportunities to work on live performances in a variety of roles and invaluable industry-based learning opportunities.
 There are core modules at the heart of each of the courses complemented by electives and options that let you specialise in areas relevant to your future career path.
 No matter what options you choose you will be encouraged to examine the creative process closely, find your own style, develop your critical consciousness and think for yourself both creatively and as an entrepreneur.